 Results in the following output on the purple replica:

 The same behavior happens if the "Process" deployment is scaled up or down, by increasing or decreasing the number of replicas.
 Kafka triggers the rebalancing mechanism internally and this triggers the same events on Quix Streams.

 Note that this example assumes ideal conditions, but in reality a rebalance event can shift all streams to different processes.
 The library ensures you only get revocation raised for a stream if it is not assigned back to the same consumer, not while it is rebalancing.

 Kafka uses partitions and the RangeAssignor strategy to decide which consumers receive which messages.

 Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind Quix Streams.
-You don’t need to worry about them because everything is abstracted within the Streaming Context feature of the library.
-The events described above will remain the same, even if Quix Streams uses another message broker technology or another rebalancing mechanism in the future.
+These are abstracted within the Streaming Context feature of the library.
+The events described above remain the same, even if Quix Streams uses another message broker technology, or another rebalancing mechanism in the future.

-Because of how the Kafka rebalancing mechanism works, you should follow one golden rule: you should not have more replicas than the number of partitions the topic you're subscribing to has, as additional replicas will idle.
+The Kafka rebalancing mechanism is such that, when subscribing to a topic, you should not have more replicas than the number of partitions in the topic, as any additional replicas will remain idle.